Login

 Perfectly understandable.

-4. Listening and witnessing
+3. Listening and witnessing

 When in a potentially fraught conversation, here's a useful phrase to remember; I hear you.
-Listening is a highly underutilised skill in this world and desperately needed at this time in human history.
+Listening is a highly underutilised skill in this world and is desperately needed at this time in human history.

 So before jumping into a highly charged conversation about why some people are right and others wrong, remember that the act of deep listening will reveal more, and offer more - to both speaker and listener - than almost any other form of communication.